MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 * Mathew J. Wedel (Western University of Health Sciences) and Darren Naish for advice and encouragement.
 * David M. Martill (University of Portsmouth) for supervision in the earliest part of this project.
 * Gerhard Maier for field-notes etc.
-* Sandra D. Chapman and Paul M. Barrett (both NHMUK) for access to Archbishop
+* Sandra D. Chapman, Lorna Steel and Paul M. Barrett (all NHMUK) for access to the specimen.
 * David M. Unwin and Wolf-Dieter Heinrich (then both HMN) and Daniela Schwarz (MB) for access to _Giraffatitan brancai_.
 * William F. Simpson (FMNH) for access to _Brachiosarus altithorax_.
 * Ken Carpenter for photographs of _Cedarosaurus_ dorsals.
 * Phil Mannion for the Lusotitan matrix and guidance with coding.
 * Ben Moon and Steve Vidovic for help with scripting TNT.
+* John Hutchinson and Victoria Watts for CT-scanning Cervical U.